I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 It may be tempting to do all your cutting in at once but don’t.
 Cut in and paint one wall at a time.

-By doing this you will be able to blend the rolled paint and the brushed paint seamlessly.
+By doing this, you will be able to blend the rolled paint and the brushed paint seamlessly.

-Textured Ceiling
+dealing with Textured Ceiling

 Painting a straight line along a textured ceiling is nearly impossible.
 You’ll usually end up with paint all over the texture bumps on the ceiling.